wunderwuzzi23/blog/content/posts/2020/red-teaming-and-monte-carlo-simulations.md

 With requirements such as GDPR, adding appropriate financial implications can educate leadership to take action and invest in areas to limite exposure and mitigate risks.

 ## But wait, isn't this too detailed?
 There is a fair point to be made if an analysis on a individual vulnerability level is too detailed, too much in the weeds.
-At this point the goals is to experiment and how weel this technique works in modeling exposure over time and help improving our understanding of risks.
+At this point the goals is to experiment and how well this technique works in modeling exposure over time and help improving our understanding of risks.

 # Conclusion
 In this post we highlighted some ideas on how to use Monte Carlo simulations to better model threats.
 The idea is to move towards discussing financial implications of identified threats and vulnerabilities, rather than purely depend on a technical scoring system.